 Stay at Home – Digital Offers

 We understand if you don’t see this as a real alternative, but at the moment we don’t have much choice but to stay at home.
-And of course, it’s something completely different to go on a trip and get to know a new country with all your senses.
-But digital offers should not go unmentioned here because they can kill some time, and we don’t have to worry about flight emissions, local pollution, or fair working conditions for the local population.
+It’s something completely different to go on a trip and get to know a new country with all your senses.
+But digital offers should not go unmentioned here.
+They can kill some time, and we don’t have to worry about flight emissions, local pollution, or fair working conditions for the local population.

 In our blog articles you can find out about the online offers of museums worldwide and in the German-speaking countries.
 On our website, there’s a variety of digital city tours and museum guides for many different countries!
 How about a visit to the Acropolis, a tour about witches in Zagreb, or a city walk in Vienna, which tells you everything about the love for sale in the olden days?
 There’s something for everyone!